ianjdarrow/content-decider/README.md

 }
 ```

-`content-deciders` make decisions on content by receiving messages in the format:
+At a practical level, a `content-decider` is a persistent service that tells you whether you should add a file to your repo.
+A `content-decider` makes decisions about content by receiving messages in the format:

 ```
 {